-Commands · Cloudflare Workers docs
+Commands

 Publishing to your own domain

-If you would like to publish to your own domain, you will need to specify these three fields in your
+To publish to your own domain, specify these three fields in your

 zone_id